WHAT REASONING IS AND

 deficiency point by point.

 answers we want.
-But that's just a reflection of the real world,
+But this is just a reflection of the real world,

 which is indifferent to what